Nuclear Power in Iran

 Uranium Resources and Mining

 In the early 1980s Iran purchased 450 tonnes of uranium (531 t U3O8) from South Africa.
 Some 366 t of this was subsequently converted to UF6 at Esfahan.
-This is the main, or possibly the only, material being used in Iran's enrichment plants.
+This is the main, and practically the only, material being used in Iran's enrichment plants.

 Iran has very small reported uranium resources, all in a high cost category, about one-third as reasonably assured and two-thirds as inferred resources.
 It is reported to have significant levels of molybdenum and other impurities which create difficulties in enrichment.
 AEOI is responsible for uranium exploration, mining and treatment.
 Most exploration is in central Iran.